ZephirFXEC/HNanoSolver/README.md

 - `cd HNanoSolver`
 - `git checkout build-streamlined` to get the Linux Build system.
 - `mkdir build && cd build`
-- `cmake .. `
+- `cmake -DCMAKE_CUDA_COMPILER:FILEPATH=/usr/local/cuda-12.8/bin/nvcc -DCMAKE_CUDA_FLAGS:STRING="-O2 -g -DNDEBUG -fPIC" ..`
-> if any errors here, make sure to have $HFS set, and if NVCC (Cuda compiler) cannot be found try to run :
+> if any errors here, make sure to have $HFS set, and the right NVCC compiler
->  `cmake -DCMAKE_CUDA_COMPILER:FILEPATH=/usr/local/cuda-12.8/bin/nvcc ..`
 - `make`
 > if any errors related to AVX / Cuda compilation it's probably due to an incompatibility between GCC and NVCC

-> if any errors in the last linking step, regenerate using the `-fPIC` flag.